 You can request a travel cot for your cabin at the time of booking and linen will be provided.
-Dining rooms will have high chairs and we didn’t have a problem finding these during our cruise with Carnival.
-Often the waiting staff would bring them over for us as we entered the dining room or buffet.
-They just loved making a fuss of our girls.
+Dining rooms will have high chairs, which the waiting staff would bring over for you as you enter the dining room or buffet.

 Baths and showers

 Not all staterooms will have a bath so consider lining a suitcase with a baby bath if your little one doesn’t get on with showers.
-We were lucky that our Ocean View Stateroom on Carnival Vista had a small bath tub, which was ideal for giving the girls a quick wash.
+Plan ahead and take an inflatable tub that fits in the bottom of your shower, this makes bath time so much easier.